PrairieLearn/PrairieLearn/new_docs/Instructor/getStarted/createCourseContent/index.md

 },
 ```

 By default, you are an instructor for the course instance.
 You can add other instructors and teaching assistants, but we'll leave this unchanged for now.
+For a list of possible roles, see [roles](courseInstance.md#user-roles).

-* 'allowAccess` - The dates in which your course will be available.
+* `allowAccess` - The dates in which your course will be available.
 (See other  [access options](courseInstance.md#course-instance-allowaccess).)
 For this example, we will assume our semester runs from August 16, 2021 until December 17, 2021.
 Thus, we will enter:

 ```json